Friends of Chamber Music is committed to educational outreach.

 Each year, Friends of Chamber Music sponsors school assembly performances by professional chamber music ensembles.
 These concerts combine age-appropriate music theory with accessible classical music.
 Groups such as The Playground, the Ivy String Quartet, Spinphony, and Colorado Chamber Players have performed for student audiences who might otherwise not have had exposure to classical music.
 In any given year, Friends of Chamber Music’s educational outreach program reaches more than 4,500 students.

-We are able to offer up to two 45-minute assembly performances (back-to-back), free of charge or a very minimal fee, for Denver Public Schools.
+We are able to offer up to two 45-minute assembly performances (back-to-back), free of charge, for Denver Public Schools.
 All programs feature fun and interactive classical music programs.
 For a description of the ensembles and programs available, see below.
 A list of repertoire for each is available upon request.

 Ivy Street Ensemble

 With its program, Can You Hear the Difference?, the Ivy Street Ensemble (violin, viola, and flute) presents a classical music program with music from many periods and styles.
 The ensemble showcases the different sounds of string instruments and several flutes.
 Ivy Street reinforces basic science as they demonstrate the correlation between the size of the instrument and the sound of the instrument.
 They also highlight the idea of theme and variation (useful in teaching writing) with words, music, and audience participation.
+Program is designed for all elementary school audiences (minimum of 125 per performance).
 Click here to hear a performance excerpt from the Ivy Street Ensemble.
+Cost: Thanks to generous funding from the SCFD, this program is available free of charge.

 The Playgrounds' performances help inspire students to create music.
-In addition to winds and string instruments, their instrumentiation includes percussion, piano, and voice.
+In addition to winds and string instruments, their instrumentation includes percussion, piano, and voice.

 Friends of Chamber Music offers residency programs designed to offer targeted, interactive instruction based on the specific needs of a classroom teacher.
 Residencies can be tailored to meet a teacher’s needs and may involve as many or as few visits as the school schedule permits.
 Many teachers find that regular visits by a music teaching artist have a significant impact on student engagement and boost students’ critical thinking and collaboration skills.
 Residencies are supported by Friends of Chamber Music and are offered free of charge for up to three Denver Public Schools annually.